How we bring hope to the African child

 Leg ulcers mostly affect people between 15-35 years.
-Leg ulcer treatment service is available at the Centre and affected persons can avail themselves of the treatment regime which have been tried and found to heal the ulcer faster.
+Leg ulcer treatment service is available at the Centre and affected persons can avail themselves of the treatment regime which has been tried and found to heal the ulcer faster.

-TransCranial Doppler Ultrasound
+Transcranial Doppler Ultrasound

-Research has shown that about 1 in 14 children with sickle cell anaemia have a high risk of developing strokes (overt or silent).
+Research has shown that about 1 in 14 children with sickle cell anemia have a high risk of developing strokes (overt or silent).
 This debilitating complication can impede their mobility and/or impair their intellectual ability.
 However, stroke can be prevented, if children at risk of developing it can be identified.

 With Transcranial Doppler (TCD) ultrasound scan, we can identify children at risk and hence prevent strokes.
 Children aged 2 – 16 years are most vulnerable and are hence invited to benefit from this procedure on Mondays to Fridays.